codingpajamas/codingpajamas.github.io/_posts/2015-03-09-organizing-expressjs4-application.md

 ## Done!
 This is not the only way of organizing your express application but this works for me and it's simply well organized.
 There's also an ```express generator``` which was reserved for another post.
+Thank you for reading.

+{:.text-center.panel.panel-default.padTB20}
+[Check the code on Github](https://github.com/codingpajamas/orgpress){:.btn.btn-primary.btn-lg}{:target="new"}